N-gram Language Models: Probability-Based Text Generation & Prediction

 P(w1,w2,,wn)=P(w1)×P(w2w1)×P(w3w1,w2)××P(wnw1,,wn1)P(w_1, w_2, \ldots, w_n) = P(w_1) \times P(w_2|w_1) \times P(w_3|w_1, w_2) \times \cdots \times P(w_n|w_1, \ldots, w_{n-1})

-This decomposition follows directly from the definition of conditional probability applied repeatedly.
-We can write it more compactly using product notation:
+We can write this more compactly using product notation:

 P(w1,,wn)=i=1nP(wiw1,,wi1)P(w_1, \ldots, w_n) = \prod_{i=1}^{n} P(w_i|w_1, \ldots, w_{i-1})